Djerba is a small island in south Tunisia, adored by tourists, and for good reason – it has white sandy beaches and whitewashed domed houses.

-There is an extreme threat of petty crime.
+There is an extreme threat to petty crime.
 Pickpockets are practically an everyday occurrence and you should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
-The most risky locations are crowded places such as markets, public transport and bus and train stations.
+The riskiest locations are crowded places such as markets, public transport and bus, and train stations.

 NATURAL DISASTERS RISK : MEDIUM